 The first questions you want to ask yourself are, How does one know what questions to ask a PPC firm?
 How do you know this firm is legitimate?
 Is the pricing accurate for what their providing?

 Below I’ve listed the best questions to ask your potential PPC firm and the answers you should be looking for before hiring them.

-1. What will be the first step when getting started?
+1. How To Hire A PPC Agency: What will be the first step when getting started?

 Answer: A good first strategy is to assess your existing Google AdWords account to check anything that needs to be fixed immediately such as settings hurting your ad performance or an account re-structure.
 We would plan the re-structure carefully as to not revert any positive Quality Scores or remove any account history.
 Beware of any PPC Management Firm who does require & ask for access to your exiting AdWords account to run your ads through.